 Would like to view a video with poor quality?
 Apparently no, so while choosing a model, you should scrutinize its color output as it serves as a pillar of the overall frame output.
 The color accuracy would matter most especially when you are getting a home theater model.
 It is recommended to get a projector having more than 90% coverage sRGB color space or having close to 100% color accuracy because it will reproduce all the colors in the frame.
 Apart from these, you should also check the color components and technology used to improve the color saturation.
-However, for data projector color doesn’t play a significant role but still, it would be better to get a model with an excellent color output.
+However, for data projector color doesn’t play a significant role but still, it would be better to get a model with excellent color output.

 Considering The Contrast Ratio:

 Never ever skip the contrast ratio factor while buying a projector because it brings out the black depth and clarity of shadows in a visual.
 It defines the disparity between the brightest area and dark area of a frame.
 So always hunt for a high contrast ratio which will add depth and clarity to a projector especially for home entertainment.
-For home theater models, never go below 10000:1 contrast ratio but getting something between 50000:1 and 100000:1 figure which will significantly improve the dimension of the output.
+For home theatre models, never go below 10000:1 contrast ratio but getting something between 50000:1 and 100000:1 figure which will significantly improve the dimension of the output.
 However, for business contrast ratio are less critical because of it almost unnoticeable due to excessive light interference.